 Do you have enough room to install another rod for more hanging space?
 Is there room for more shelving?
 How about a rack to organize your shoes?

-Is there an area inside or on the back of your closet doors where you could install hooks for hanging belts, purses or robes?
+Is there an area inside or on the back of your closet doors where you can install hooks for hanging belts, purses or robes?

-Go to your local home supply store and look at ready-made closet organizers.
-There are so many inexpensive options to choose from.
-Home buyers LOVE closet organizer systems!
+Visit your local home improvement store to look at ready-made closet organizers.
+There are so many affordable options to choose from.

-You can also find a huge selection of closet organizing systems on Amazon.com or overstock.com.
+Also find closet organizing systems on Amazon.com or overstock.com.